n8n-io/n8n-docs/docs/insight2/data-sources/athena.md

 ## Connection

-Insight requires the following to connect to your Athena.
+Insight² requires the following to connect to your Athena.

 - **Database**
 - **S3 output location**